 - H.Con.Res.
 188 (97th): A concurrent resolution expressing the sense of the Congress that the National ...

 View All » (including bills from previous years)

 From Jan 1981 to Dec 1982, LeBoutillier missed 95 of 810 roll call votes, which is 11.7%.
-This is worse than the median of 7.1% among the lifetime records of representatives serving in Dec 1982.
+This is much worse than the median of 7.1% among the lifetime records of representatives serving in Dec 1982.
 The chart below reports missed votes over time.